Tilia

 Tilia is a genus of about 30 species of trees or bushes, native throughout most of the temperate Northern Hemisphere.
-The tree is known as linden for the European species, and basswood for North American species.
-In Britain and Ireland they are commonly called lime trees, although they are not related to the citrus lime.
-The genus occurs in Europe and eastern North America, but the greatest species diversity is found in Asia.
-In Chinese, "椴/duàn" or "椴樹/duànshù" is a general term for Tilia species.
+The species are known as linden or lime for the European and Asian species, and linden or basswood for North American species and more generally in American literature.
+The greatest species diversity is found in Asia, but the genus also occurs widely in Europe and eastern North America.
 Under the Cronquist classification system, this genus was placed in the family Tiliaceae, but genetic research summarised by the Angiosperm Phylogeny Group has resulted in the incorporation of this genus, and of most of the previous family, into the Malvaceae.